[Exhibitions pushed back from this spring]

 The author – winner of the 2014 Prix Goncourt 2014, the 2019 European Book Prize and the 2019 Grand prix du romain métis – has chosen from the 350 works currently available, with the emphasis on ‘colour’ in all its forms.

-Two interesting presentations to see this spring at the IMA.
+Two interesting presentations to see this autumn at the IMA.